Bitcoin Savings Account for Your Child

 You want an exchange that supports auto-recurring purchases and has low fees.
 The fee difference matters over 18 years of weekly buys.

 - River: 0% fee on recurring buys.1 Auto-withdrawal to your own wallet.
 Bitcoin-only.
-This is what I use and what I recommend for most parents.
+This is what I use, and what I'd point most parents toward for a Bitcoin-only recurring plan.

 - Strike: Very low fees (~0.3%).3 Simple interface.
 Good auto-buy feature.
 Also Bitcoin-focused.